kenzrad/liri-node-app/README.md

 ![movie-title-2]
 (https://raw.githubusercontent.com/kenzrad/liri-node-app/master/screen-prints/movie-title-2.png)

-   * `do-what-it-says`

-Create and use a standard GitHub repository.
-As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
-This time you'll need to include screenshots, a GIF, and/or a video showing us that you have the app working with no bugs.
-You can include these screenshots/GIFs or a link to a video in a `README.md` file.

-* Include screenshots (or a GIF/Video) of the typical user flow of your application.
-Make sure to include the use of Spotify, Bands in Town, and OMDB.

-* Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
-This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.

-3. `node liri.js movie-this '<movie name here>'`
+   * `node liri.js do-what-it-says`

-   * This will output the following information to your terminal/bash window:

         ```
-       * Title of the movie.
-       * Year the movie came out.
-       * IMDB Rating of the movie.
-       * Rotten Tomatoes Rating of the movie.
-       * Country where the movie was produced.
-       * Language of the movie.
-       * Plot of the movie.
-       * Actors in the movie.
-     ```

-   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-     * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>

-     * It's on Netflix!

-   * You'll use the `axios` package to retrieve data from the OMDB API.
-Like all of the in-class activities, the OMDB API requires an API key.
-You may use `trilogy`.

-4. `node liri.js do-what-it-says`

         * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
         * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
         * Edit the text in random.txt to test out the feature for movie-this and concert-this.
+        ```